35.4" x 27" (90 x 68 cm) Natural leaf, Embroidery thread, Photoprinted on Fine Art paper. Edition of 7

 At the moment, she is developing the textile installation ‘The Body Battle‘, approved by the Brazilian National Commission for Cultural Incentive, and expected to be released in Brazil in March 2016.

-Artist's media incudes all or some: embroidery, photography
+Artist's media includes all or some: embroidery, photography